-Bullying is a problem that can derail a child’s schooling, social life, and, most importantly, his or her emotional well-being.
+Bullying is a problem that can derail a child’s schooling, social life, and, most importantly, their emotional well being.
 It’s also an issue that has been made even more pressing in recent years because of the increased use among children of the Internet, cell phones, and other means of communication as tools to harass each other.
 Adults may have a tendency to ignore bullying, to write it off as a normal part of life that all kids have to go through.
-But it’s a real problem with dangerous consequences, and it should be dealt with accordingly.
+However, it’s a real problem with dangerous consequences, and it should be dealt with accordingly.

 Bullying is a behavior that can include any one of a whole range of actions that cause physical or emotional pain, from spreading rumors to intentional exclusion to physical abuse.
 Bullying prevention expert Dr. Ken Rigby has a useful formulation: